-Software asset management (SAM) is the process of managing the procurement, deployment, maintenance and retiring of your company’s software portfolio.
+Software asset management (SAM) is the process of managing the procurement, deployment, maintenance, and retirement of your company’s software portfolio.

-Your business likely has SAM in place to manage your company’s software licenses (such as Microsoft Office).
-If not, then keeping this software up-to-date in terms of compliance, security and capabilities is a complex process.
+Your business likely has SAM in place to manage its software licenses (such as Microsoft Office).
+If not, then keeping this software up-to-date in terms of compliance, security, and capabilities can be a complex process to build from scratch.

 Below, we discuss how today’s businesses are using SAM to lower the cost of deploying software across their organizations:

 What Does Software Asset Management Do?